skycler/random-process/specs.md

 - **State Management**: Redux or Context API will be employed for managing application state.
 - **Build Tools**: Provide a ready-to-use containerized environment using Docker for easy deployment and testing.
 - **Testing**: Implement unit and integration tests using Jest and React Testing Library to ensure reliability.
 Make the tests run during the build process to catch issues early.
 - **Maintainability**: Code will be modular and well-documented to facilitate future enhancements and maintenance.
 Create abstractions where necessary to allow easy addition of new random processes in the future.
+Split the code into small, manageable components and modules, especially for the process simulations and visualizations.

 ## User Interface
 The UI will consist of the following components: